 Asking for a friend: is there an antidote for terrible texting?
 Maybe a crystal to rub on your fingers a la Spencer Pratt?
-Shock therapy?
 OK, fine, I'm asking for myself.
-I operate on two levels when it comes to texting: effusive paragraphs or one word answers.
-(I'm a bit of an iMessage dick.)
+I operate on two levels when it comes to texting: effusive paragraphs or one-word answers.
 In real life, however, I'm a generally chatty, articulate human.
-In 2017, is it possible to be a bad texter, but great in person?
+So, I have to ask: Is it possible to be a bad texter, but great in person?

-When it comes to the modus operandi of others when it comes to texting, I'm far less generous.
+When it comes to the modus operandi of others when it comes to texting, I tend to perceive people in a far less generous way.
 Because I'm a raging hypocrite, when I receive a succinct, emoji-less text, I immediately think, "Where are this person's manners?"
 And then, soon after, "Are they mad at me?"

 The most mind-boggling circumstance of all?
 When a person you are crushing on is the most flirty in person, but then texts you later in the same tone that I imagine Vice President Mike Pence uses to text women who aren't his wife.
 (Side question: Does he allow himself to text women he's not married to?)